BMW X2 SUV - Interior & comfort

 The range opens with the SE, but far from having an entry-level feel, its level of equipment is very generous indeed.
-Sat nav is standard, part of a 6.5-inch 'touch control' display which is intended to echo the operating principles of a smartphone, with selectable 'tiles' for commonly used features.
+Sat nav is standard, part of an 8.8-inch 'touch control' display which is intended to echo the operating principles of a smartphone, with selectable 'tiles' for commonly used features.

 Dual-zone climate control, DAB radio, cruise control and rear parking sensors are all standard, as are 17-inch alloy wheels.
 These grow to 18 inches on the Sport, which also gains LED ambient interior lighting, LED headlamps and foglamps, sports front seats and a gloss-black finish to the exterior trim.

-The M Sport X heads the range, and adds leather upholstery and an aluminium finish to the exterior trim – satin on the window and grille surrounds and matt on the roof bars.
-The bodykit is subtly different to the regular M Sport design.
+The M Sport X heads the range with an aluminium finish to the exterior trim – satin on the window and grille surrounds and matt on the roof bars.
+The body kit is subtly different to the regular M Sport design.
 The M Sport X is rather pricey, though, and pushes the X2's price high enough to overlap with the bigger X3.
 The SE seems by far the best-value choice.
 The M35i also appears to offer precious few extras over the M Sport trim given its price tag.

 Every BMW driver can make use of the BMW Connected app for Android or Apple phones.
 It enables you to communicate with your car to activate certain features remotely – you can check the fuel level, for instance, and operate the central locking.
 It also provides location services and walking directions from your parking space to your destination.